ARYABARAI30123/xAI/README.md

   * Queries combine retrieved embeddings + graph reasoning
   * LLM uses this structured context to produce **explainable recommendations**

+## Model Explainability

+Our system features an interactive explainability demo that helps users understand how the AI makes decisions:

+* **Decision Tree Visualization**: Clear representation of the model's decision-making process
+* **Feature Importance Analysis**: Shows which factors most influence recommendations
+* **Interactive Jupyter Notebook**: Allows users to explore and understand the model's behavior
+* **Sample Decision Paths**: Visual examples of how different user inputs lead to specific recommendations

+You can find the complete explainability demonstration in the `explainability_demo` folder, which includes:
+* Interactive Jupyter notebook with visualizations
+* Sample decision tree snippets
+* Detailed analysis of feature importance

+This transparency helps users trust our system's recommendations and understand the reasoning behind each suggestion.

 ---

 ## UI Screenshots